The Future CFO of the Year Award, partnered by ACCA

 Fai Johnson - University of Glasgow, Biomedical Engineering

 Fai is a final-year biomedical engineering student at the University of Glasgow.
-Alongside her degree, she was the president of the Handprints society – a student-led society that focuses on fabricating 3D-printed prosthetics for children.
+Alongside her degree, she has held the position of president of the Handprints society – a student-led society that focuses on fabricating 3D-printed prosthetics for children.
 She travelled to Rwanda in the summer of 2018 with her university’s female engineering society to encourage high school students to pursue further education in the field of STEM.
 Fai is also a previous Saltire Scholar and she spent the summer of 2019 undertaking an internship in San Francisco at a medical device start-up.

 Dino Acquaah | University of Reading | Business ManagementShameika Webb | University of Bedfordshire | Psychology with Criminal Behaviour Fai Johnson | University of Glasgow | Biomedical Engineering Aminat Onileere | University of Birmingham | Economics and Political Science Teniola Dada | University of Kent | Psychology Sarah Ajayi | University of Nottingham | Criminology and Sociology Chioma Abazie | University of Warwick | Economics Victoria Muwanga | University Of West England | Law Mohammed Haider | University of Sheffield | Chemical Engineering Melody Amadi | University of Bradford | Law